-Topical relevance The navigational and informational queries issued to web archives, represent different information needs that require different criteria when judging topical relevance.
-A navigational query intends to find an archived document d for some end.
-Hence, any version v_t^d of document d has a high topical relevance and any version v_t^x of a document x is measured according to how well x matches d.
-For instance, a version v_t^x may be partially relevant if x is a good alternative to d.
-For informational queries, the topical relevance of a version v_t^x is measured according to how well it describes the searched topic in detail.
-Hence, since all versions v_t^x of a document x may be different, they all may have different topical relevance.
+Topical relevance A navigational query intends to find an archived document for some purpose.
+Thus, if one version of a document d is relevant, we may assume that any version $v{t_i}^d$ of d has the same topical relevance.
 Knowing this, we can propagate the topical relevance between versions of the same document.

-Only one version v_t^x of each document x needs to be assessed for navigational queries.
-All the other versions v_t^x receive the same relevance degree.
-The same is valid for informational queries, but only when the content of versions v_t^x is very similar (e.g. near-duplicates).
+Only one version of each document needs to be assessed for navigational queries.
+All the other versions receive the same relevance degree.

+For informational queries, the topical relevance of a version $v{t_i}^d$ is measured according to how well it describes the searched topic in detail.
+Hence, since all versions $v{t_i}^d$ of a document d may be different, they all may have different topical relevance.
+We cannot propagate the topical relevance between versions of the same document, except when the content of versions $v{t_i}^d$ is very similar (e.g. near-duplicates).

-Temporal relevance The relevance of archived versions depends also on the period of interest of users.
-Users explicitly express a date range that acts as a filter and excludes all versions with timestamps outside this range.
-This is the users' expected behavior, so we assume that the filtered versions are temporally non-relevant.
+Temporal relevance The relevance of archived versions depends also on the period of interest of the user query.
+Users explicitly express a date range that acts as a filter and exclude all versions with timestamps outside this range.
+This is the users' expected behavior, so we assume that the excluded versions are temporally non-relevant.
 All the others are considered equally relevant in the temporal dimension, because in web archives: (1) there is not a preference by a period within the date range (e.g. older or newer).
-This is different from some applications, such as news search engines, where recent and updated information is preferred [19]; (2) highly relevant documents for a topic may exist throughout all search period, despite being known that there are periods that tend to concentrate more relevant documents [20].
+This behavior is different from the observed in other search services, such as in news search, where recent and updated information is preferred [19]; (2) highly relevant documents for a topic may exist throughout the entire search period, despite being known that some periods tend to concentrate more relevant documents [20].

-Implicit relevance Summarizing what was previously discussed, we assume that two versions $v{t_i}^d$ and $v{t_j}^d$ of a document d, where $i \neq j$, have the same:
+Summarizing what was previously discussed, we assume that two versions $v{t_i}^d$ and $v{t_i}^d$ of a document d, where $i\neq j$, have identical:

-- topical relevance degree for a navigational topic. - topical relevance degree for an informational topic if their content is very similar (e.g. near-duplicates). - temporal relevance degree for a topic if t_i and t_j are both within or without the search interval.
+- topical relevance for a given navigational topic. - topical relevance for a given informational topic if their content is very similar (e.g. near-duplicates). - temporal relevance for a given topic if the timestamps t_i and t_j are both inside or outside the search interval.

-In case of these two versions $v{t_i}^d$ and $v{t_j}^d$ have the same topical and temporal relevance for a topic u, we define them as redundant for u.
+If two versions $v{t_i}^d$ and $v{t_j}^d$ have the same topical and temporal relevance for a topic u, we define them as redundant for u.